mapoferri/process_scan/README.md

-# ProcessMRXSData
+# Process Scanning Data

-ProcessMRXSData is a Python class designed to process data from MRXS files, merge it with inventory data, calculate immunopositivity statistics, and generate useful visualizations like heatmaps and scatterplots.
+ProcessSCanningData is a Python class designed to process data from MRXS, NDPI and SVS files, merge it with inventory data, calculate immunopositivity statistics, and generate useful visualizations like heatmaps and scatterplots.

 This is the second half of the HDAB - Immunopositivity Tutorial available here ().